 Read our 'Best Practice' guidelines -

-Our practices are following UK, AUS and USA guidelines although we still recommend that you check you local hygiene guidelines to ensure you fulfil any statutory requirements.
+Our system is in line with UK, AUS and USA guidelines although we still recommend that you check your local authority guidelines to ensure you fulfil any statutory requirements.